Person sitting back from a clear, organised desk, looking calm after finally starting a delayed task

 1. Immediate mood repair

 The most extensively researched cause of procrastination is immediate mood repair — the use of avoidance to eliminate an unpleasant emotional state right now, at the cost of future outcomes.
-Researchers Fuschia Sirois and Timothy Pychyl describe procrastination primarily as “the primacy of short-term mood repair over the longer-term pursuit of intended actions.”
+Professor Fuschia Sirois, a psychologist at Durham University, and her long-time collaborator Professor Timothy Pychyl describe procrastination primarily as “the primacy of short-term mood repair over the longer-term pursuit of intended actions.”
 You are not lazy.
 You are prioritising feeling better now over achieving something later, and your brain is doing this largely automatically.

 2. Fear of failure